mpiers110/python-pdf-to-audiobook/README.md

 I created this simple python script to make my reading process more exciting..

+# To Do
+- Create a GUI for the script to allow user to select the pdf file
+- Tweak the script to allow user to customize speed, volume and the voice to use
+- Perform error Handling to prevent the code from breaking

+# Installation instructions
 - Create virtual env
 ```
 python -m venv <NEW_ENV_NAME>